birdy-dev/sanicleanltd.com/src/content/services/restaurants.md

 image: "./restaurants.jpg"
 ---

-Cleanliness is critical in food service, and Saniclean delivers top-tier restaurant cleaning on a regular schedule.
-We sanitize kitchens, dining areas, and restrooms to support safety and enhance customer experience.
-Let us handle the cleaning, so you can focus on great food and service.
+Cleanliness is essential in food service, and Saniclean provides reliable, scheduled cleaning for restaurants and cafes.
+We sanitize kitchens, dining areas, and restrooms to maintain safety, meet health standards, and enhance the guest experience.

+Let us take care of the cleaning, so you can focus on great food and outstanding service.